Commercial slush machine buying guide

 Anthing else I need to know?

 Slush machines have been fairly similar in how they work for the last couple of decades.
-However in 2022 Carpigiani GBG, the worlds leading manufacturer for many years launched a groundbreaking new model.
-Snowshock have exclusive distribution of the VAir, which they have badged ‘The Expert’.
+However in 2022 Carpigiani GBG, the worlds leading manufacturer for many years launched a groundbreaking new model in the V-AIR.
+Snowshock have extensive distribution of the V-Air, which they have badged ‘The Expert’.
 You can find out more about the Expert here.View V Air